powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/openlf.md

 The default value is `MAX`.

 **networkCacheEnabled**
 This parameter is used to run fast simulations by applying incremental modifications on the network directly to the OpenLoadFlow internal modelling.
 The cache mode allows faster runs when modifications on the network are light.
-Only target voltage modifications are supported yet.
+Not all modifications types are supported yet, currently supported modifications are:
+- target voltage modification
+- retained switch open/close status modification

 The default value is `false`.